mpcarl-ibm/crs-docs/README.md

 # Documentation for IBM Cloud Object Storage (Cross Region)

-This documentation is intended for anyone interested in learning about IBM Cloud Object Storage and specifically focuses on the Cross-Region service that uses an implementation of the S3 API and is based on .
+This documentation is intended for anyone interested in learning about IBM Cloud Object Storage, and focuses on the Cross Region service that uses an implementation of the S3 API.